Treating Bug Bites On Babies: Fleas, Mosquitos, And Ants

 Preventing Bug Bites On Your Baby

 Get ahead of the game by trying to prevent bug bites entirely.
-Here are six steps you can take to fend off the bugs before you and your little one even walk out the door.
+Here are nine steps you can take to fend off the bugs before you and your little one even walk out the door.

 1) Avoid Being Outside In The Evening Hours